CoreInfini7y/WinAD/README.md

 - right click on your domain, click on `Link an Existing GPO...` and choose your newly created policy

 The replication might take a while - 10-30 minutes.

+### 06. Seed the AD environment with random data
+To be able to do anything with this environment, it should look like a living system, therefore it is required to seed it with random data - users, groups, passwords (these can be found in `code > data`).
+It can be done easily, except the passwords.
+The default password policy requires some sort of complexity, therefore it is required to disable it - at least temporarily.
+Code for disabling it:
+`secedit /export /cfg C:\Windows\Tasks\secpol.cfg (Get-Content C:\Windows\Tasks\secpol.cfg).replace("PasswordComplexity = 1", "PasswordComplexity = 0").replace("MinimumPasswordLength = 7", "MinimumPasswordLength = 1") | Out-File C:\Windows\Tasks\secpol.cfg
+ secedit /configure /db c:\windows\security\local.sdb /cfg C:\Windows\Tasks\secpol.cfg /areas SECURITYPOLICY rm -force C:\Windows\Tasks\secpol.cfg -confirm:$false`

+ Enable it again:
+ `secedit /export /cfg C:\Windows\Tasks\secpol.cfg (Get-Content C:\Windows\Tasks\secpol.cfg).replace("PasswordComplexity = 0", "PasswordComplexity = 1").replace("MinimumPasswordLength = 1", "MinimumPasswordLength = 7") | Out-File C:\Windows\Tasks\secpol.cfg
+  secedit /configure /db c:\windows\security\local.sdb /cfg C:\Windows\Tasks\secpol.cfg /areas SECURITYPOLICY rm -force C:\Windows\Tasks\secpol.cfg -confirm:$false`

+  Another option is to use the GUI if Windows Server Desktop is installed.